Dushyant369/gyansetu/README.md

   - **+10 karma** for each upvote on your answer
   - **+20 karma** for accepted answers
 - ✅ **Real-time Notifications** – Get notified when:
+  - You log in for the first time (welcome message)
   - Your questions receive answers
+  - Your answers receive replies
-  - Your answers are upvoted
+  - Your answers are upvoted/downvoted
-  - Your answers are accepted
+  - Your answers are accepted or marked as best answer
 - ✅ **Profile Dashboard** – View your activity, karma, and achievements
 - ✅ **Course Q&A Boards** – Access course-specific question boards for enrolled courses
+- ✅ **Resolved Questions** – Browse all questions that have been marked as resolved with best answers, grouped by subject
+- ✅ **Solve Questions** – Browse and answer questions by subject or general topics
+- ✅ **Enrolled Courses Questions** – View and answer questions from your enrolled courses
+- ✅ **Upvote/Downvote System** – Vote on questions and answers (with role-based rules)
+- ✅ **Reply System** – Reply to answers to create threaded discussions
+- ✅ **Best Answer Feature** – Admins/teachers can mark student answers as best answer (+10 karma)
+- ✅ **Edit/Delete Content** – Edit or delete your own questions and answers

 ### 👨‍💼 For Admins

 - ✅ **Course Management** – Create, edit, and delete courses with semester organization
-- ✅ **User Management** – View all users, search by name/email, and change roles
+- ✅ **User Management** – View all users with search and pagination (10 users per page), change roles
-- ✅ **Content Moderation** – Edit or delete inappropriate questions and answers
+- ✅ **Content Moderation** – Edit or delete any questions and answers, mark best answers
 - ✅ **Analytics Dashboard** – View platform statistics:
-  - Total registered users
+  - Total registered users (clickable → Manage Users)
-  - Total courses created
+  - Total courses created (clickable → Manage Courses)
-  - Total questions posted
+  - Total questions posted (clickable → View/Manage Questions)
   - Top 5 students by karma
-- ✅ **Role Management** – Promote/demote users between "student" and "admin" roles
+- ✅ **Role Management** – Promote/demote users between "student", "admin", and "superadmin" roles
 - ✅ **Admin Assignment** – Assign admins to specific courses for better management
+- ✅ **Course Management** – Create, edit, delete courses with search and pagination (10 courses per page)
+- ✅ **Best Answer Moderation** – Mark student answers as best answer and reward karma (+10 points)

 ### 🌐 Common Features